Online macro calculators don’t work – they just provide a starting point from which to work from.

 Firstly, because overall carb intake for the week usually goes down due to the lower carb intake on rest days.
 As carbs suck in 3-4x their weight in water it’s easy to see how big this can be. (and also why you get the scale weight discrepancy between your training and rest days.)

 I’d say that putting these two factors together you pretty much have the biggest reason that many non-experienced dieters have for failing in the initial stages of their diet.
-Either the inflated expectations that these weight changes bring lead to subsequent disappointment with progress, or the fear of dropping weight too quick leads people to prematurely change their calorie intake upwards, removing what was a functional calorie deficit.
+Either the inflated expectations that these weight changes bring the lead to subsequent disappointment with progress or the fear of dropping weight too quickly leads people to prematurely change their calorie intake upwards, removing what was a functional calorie deficit.

 Fatter folks tend to do better on more fats relative to carbs; leaner folks can get away with more carbs.
 On top of this, some folks simply seem to do better with relatively more of one than the other.
 This is exactly why I’m not a fan of online calculators and prefer people to put a little thought into their macros.
 Which is why I wrote my own guide on how to calculate them.

-Now I should be clear, suboptimal macro setting can in the long-term is not going to affect a person’s fat loss efforts (assuming adequate protein intake and a resistance training program).
+Now I should be clear, a suboptimal macro setting can in the long-term is not going to affect a person’s fat loss efforts (assuming adequate protein intake and a resistance training program).
 It will still be a calorie deficit after all.
-However I have definitely seen less stalls, less hunger, and improvements in mood and performance when details are catered to the individual.
+However, I have definitely seen fewer stalls, less hunger, and improvements in mood and performance when details are catered to the individual.
 These side-effects affect long-term compliance and ultimately then, results.
-I’ll touch more on this in the next post but it’s often a case of try it and see.
+I’ll touch more on this in the next post but it’s often a case of ‘try it and see.’

 As you now know, they are likely underestimating, or not taking into account:

-- Changes in TDEE due to weight loss
+- Changes in TDEE due to weight loss, or

 Remember that starvation study?
 There was a 40% drop in the TDEE of those poor, emaciated fellas by the end of it, just 15% due to metabolic slowdown.